Mary Anne Warren

 Mary Anne Warren (August 23, 1946 – August 9, 2010) was an American writer and philosophy professor, noted for her writings on the issue of abortion and animal rights.

 Biography

 Warren was a professor of philosophy at San Francisco State University for many years.
 Her essays have sometimes been required readings in academic courses dealing with the abortion debate and they are frequently cited in major publications like Peter Singer's The Moral of the Story: An Anthology of Ethics Through Literature and Bernard Gert's Bioethics: A Systematic Approach.
 She was sometimes described as a feminist, largely due to her pro-choice writings.
 Warren also wrote on the implications of sex selection and about animal rights.

 She was married to the philosopher Michael Scriven.
 They had no children.

-Warren died on August 9, 2010, from cancer, aged 64.
+Warren died on August 9, 2010, from cancer.

 Criteria of personhood

 In response to whether a thing can be said to be a person, and so have moral standing, Warren suggested the following criteria: